-Research I've read from organisations like Which? backs this view up as they’ve found that statistically, even the least reliable of appliances such as a washing machine isn't likely to break down enough to make buying the extended warranty financially viable for the average consumer.Extended warranties are about a specific mindset, which is that products break down so we must be protected from that.
+Research I've read from organisations like Which? backs this view up as they’ve found that statistically, even the least reliable of appliances such as a washing machine isn't likely to break down enough to make buying the extended warranty financially viable for the average consumer.Extended warranties are about a specific mindset, which is that products can break down so we must be protected from that.
 When you think about it, it’s crazy.
 Why?
 Because that same “logic” applies to virtually everything we own.
 My washing machine, tumble dryer, fridge, freezer, cooker, microwave, dishwasher, hob, television, dvd player and so on and so on can all break down needing expensive repairs.
 So logically we should take out cover on them all?
-Plus our alarm systems, car, central heating and virtually everything?
+Plus our alarm systems, car, central heating, the chairs we sit on, our laminate flooring and virtually everything in the house!
 Doing so would cost so much money we’d be penniless.
 Ironically if you didn’t buy cover for all these products you’d be much more likely to have the money to deal with any breakdowns.
 Extended warranties have been very big business.
 Billions of pounds have been made selling them over the years and they became so profitable that at one time some retailers relied on them almost exclusively to make profits on appliance sales putting great pressure on their salesmen to sell them.
 This resulted in an investigation by the Office of Fair Trading.
 These days most consumer advice seems to have turned against extended warranties and advises against buying them, but prices should be more competitive now because of the investigation and forced changes to practices.
 Ultimately these products can only be so profitable if the vast majority of people buying them either don’t claim or have claims rejected.

 So logically you don’t take out extended warranties to save money.
 Here are some potentially legitimate reasons for buying one though –

 - To save the stress and inconvenience of unexpected repair bills